EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-vserver/vpn-vserver.md

 Possible values: ON, OFF
 Default value: OFF

-<b>advancedEpa</b>
+<b>dtls</b>
-This option tells whether advanced EPA is enabled on this virtual server Possible values: ON, OFF
+This option starts/stops the turn service on the vserver Possible values: ON, OFF
+Default value: OFF

+<b>loginOnce</b>
+This option enables/disables seamless SSO for this Vserver.
+Possible values: ON, OFF
 Default value: OFF